Tags

 Outlook

-Wrap content with MSO conditional comments so that it will only show up in Outlook 2007-2019 on Windows:
+Wrap content in MSO conditional comments to show it only in Outlook 2007-2021 on Windows:

 <outlook>